 Once between 1 Jan - 30 Apr.

-Volunteer Sign Up We use a system called DutyMan to manage volunteer duties.
-You can access it here.
-You simply assign yourself to volunteer in a race and everyone can see an up-to-date version of the roster of who's doing which duties.
-Duty swaps can be organised online without having to go through a third person.
-For further volunteer info email Deborah here.
+You can access Dutyman here.
+You simply assign yourself to volunteer in a race and everyone can see an up-to-date version of the roster of who's doing what and when.

 We encourage you to have a go at being a Race Manager.
 It is very straightforward.
 As RM you are the "overseer" of the event.
 The STMS will set up the course & direct the marshals in their roles.